EDCD/EDDI/SpeechResponder/Help.md

 ### Play()

 This function will play an audio file as supplied in the argument.
 If this is in the result of a template then all other text is removed; it is not possible for EDDI to both play an audio file and speak in the same response.
+This function uses SSML tags.

 Play() takes one argument: the path to the file to play.
 This file must be a '.wav' file.
 Any backslashes for path separators must be escaped, so '\\' must be written as '\\\\'